cncf/tag-env-sustainability/governance/meeting-host-playbook.md

 ## Requirements to host the meeting

 * Install Zoom and check your settings (especially audio and video).
+* Get access to the CNCF TAG ENV Zoom account or receive the `hostkey` to start and stop recordings.
-* Get access to the [CNCF TAG YouTube Channel](https://www.youtube.com/@CNCFEnvTAG) to start the livestream.
+* Get access to the [CNCF TAG YouTube Channel](https://www.youtube.com/@CNCFEnvTAG) to set the meeting recordings public.

 ## Pre-Meeting
 * Add a new blank agenda entry to the meeting notes by copying the template and editing the details accordingly.